eggheadio/egghead-styles/README.md

 `@import "/egghead-styles/app/assets/stylesheets/egghead-styles";`

-Vagrant mounts `egghead-styles` to the root of the VM at `/egghead-styles`.
+Be sure to update to the latest `egghead-systems` and reload the VM.
+Vagrant will mount `egghead-styles` to the root of the VM at `/egghead-styles`.
 Changes to the local copy will now reflect in development.
-Run `foreman` as usual.
+Run `foreman start` as usual.

 *!IMPORTANT* Do not forget to change this line back after completing your work as it will break production.